|Project by reedwood||posted 238 days ago||1080 views||1 time favorited||8 comments|

 Christmas just wasn’t the same without him,

-we didn’t even put up a tree, normally we decorate the house.
+we didn’t even put up a Christmas tree, .... normally, we go all out and decorate the house.

 On a good note, we ended up getting a friend for Hunter – a new golden puppy named Tyler.